Common Council Committee

 View Agendas and Minutes

 The Common Council shall consist of the mayor and eight alderpersons elected for seats numbered as follows: District 1, seats 1 and 2; District 2, seats 3 and 4; District 3, seats 5 and 6; and District 4, seats 7 and 8.
 For purposes of nominations, primaries, ballots, election procedures and filling of vacancies, each numbered seat shall be considered a separate office.
-The mayor and all alderpersons shall be elected in the spring election of all odd-numbered years.
+The mayor and all alderpersons shall be elected in the spring election.

 Summary of Duties